Investment in post-invasion Iraq: Reconstruction gap

 In October, 2005 the SIGIR introduced the concept of the "reconstruction gap" which was defined as the difference between the reconstruction planned and that which is actually delivered.
-As of February 2006, the SIGIR reported that only 36% of water sector projects originally planned will be completed and only 70% of the originally-planned electricity sector projects will be completed.
-This shortfall is attributed to IRRF reprogramming of funds from these sectors to meet security needs, poor cost estimates in the original reconstruction plan, increased material costs and lack of administrative oversight.
-Estimates of the funds required to close the reconstruction gap are difficult to obtain because there is inadequate information on the cost-to-complete projects already in progress.
-In addition to funds for reconstruction, SIGIR recommends that funds be allocated to sustain the reconstructed infrastructure.
-Without funding for supplies, technicians and fuel, the facilities that have been completed may fall into disuse.
+In February 2006, the SIGIR reported that only 36% of water sector projects originally planned will be completed and only 70% of the originally-planned electricity sector projects will be completed.
+This shortfall was attributed to IRRF reprogramming of funds from these sectors to meet security needs, poor cost estimates in the original reconstruction plan, increased material costs and lack of administrative oversight.
+Estimates of the funds required to close the reconstruction gap were difficult to obtain because there was inadequate information on the cost-to-complete projects already in progress at the time.
+In addition to funds for reconstruction, SIGIR recommended that funds be allocated to sustain the reconstructed infrastructure.
+Without funding for supplies, technicians and fuel, the facilities that were completed may fall into disuse.

 Security of international aid workers

-International NGOs (INGOs) have found operating in Iraq highly dangerous to their staff, as between March 2003 and March 2008 94 aid workers were killed, 248 injured, 24 arrested or detained and 89 kidnapped or abducted.
-This has led to INGOs to either completely unwind their operations, or else go undercover and try to make their activities as low profile as possible.
-INGOs are not treated as neutral parties by large sections of the population due to their beginning operations alongside the invasion and receiving security and funding from the multinational force and the governments that it consists of.
-The security situation has also led to much of the management of aid programmes to take place abroad, thus lowering the effectiveness of the programmes and creating a fragmented response.
-Researchers at the Overseas Development Institute have discussed the importance of using local organisations and also understanding the violence not a single insurmountable challenge, but understanding various acts of violence more individually, sharing the knowledge between agencies and responding more appropriately - the formation of the NGO Coordination Committee in Iraq is a step in this direction.
+International NGOs (INGOs) had found operating in Iraq highly dangerous to their staff, as between March 2003 and March 2008 94 aid workers were killed, 248 injured, 24 arrested or detained and 89 kidnapped or abducted.
+This led to INGOs to either completely unwind their operations, or else go undercover and try to make their activities as low profile as possible.
+INGOs were not treated as neutral parties by large sections of the population due to their beginning operations alongside the invasion and receiving security and funding from the multinational force and the governments that it consists of.
+The security situation also led to much of the management of aid programmes to take place abroad, thus lowering the effectiveness of the programmes and creating a fragmented response.
+Researchers at the Overseas Development Institute discussed the importance of using local organisations and also understanding the violence not a single insurmountable challenge, but understanding various acts of violence more individually, sharing the knowledge between agencies and responding more appropriately - the formation of the NGO Coordination Committee in Iraq was a step in this direction.